Jack Stewart-Clark: Other activities

-In 1995, Sir Jack inherited Dundas Castle from his mother and began a programme of restoration.
-The castle, built in 1818 adjacent to a 15th-century tower house, had been bought by Stewart-Clark's great-grandfather, the Paisley thread manufacturer Stewart Clark, in 1899.
-Stewart-Clark and his wife, Lydia, now live in one wing, with the rest of the house rented out for weddings and other events.
+Stewart-Clark inherited Dundas Castle in South Queensferry from his mother and began a programme of restoration.
+The castle, built in 1818 adjacent to a 15th-century tower house, had been bought by his great-grandfather, the Paisley thread manufacturer Stewart Clark, in 1899, but had been unoccupied for three centuries and had been used by the Royal Air Force during the Second World War.
+Following the restoration, Stewart-Clark lived in one wing, while the rest of the house was rented out for weddings and other events.

-Stewart-Clark is involved with the charity Passion Trust.
-In 2016, Stewart-Clark gained approval from the Vatican to take a Passion Play, dramatising the last days of Christ, to the Opera Jail in Milan, Italy.
+Stewart-Clark was involved with the charity Passion Trust.
+In 2016 he gained approval from the Vatican to take a Passion Play to a prison in Milan.
 Stewart-Clark has said: "[Prisoners] can become redeemed in prison, even if you’re never getting out".
-It was reported that Archbishop Leo Cushley was supportive of this project.
+Archbishop Leo Cushley was reported to be supportive of the project.